What Can Guinea Pigs Eat? (Safe Foods List)

 - Not a high source of Vitamin C

-- You can feed a couple of leaves 2-3 times a week
+- Safe to feed a couple of leaves 2-3 times a week

 - Read More: Can Guinea Pigs Eat Radicchio?